mcfnord/rml/src/dishonest.md

 significant.
 The judge fired her.
 She still appears unaware why.

+A prosecutor shouldn't go to trial with such severe liars claiming to be victims.

 # Desperate, he doubles down

+To be accused of threatening to murder a judge I had only great feelings toward was particularly insulting and surreal.
+The judge had studied all the documents in my custody case, and ruled unequivocally that the opposing attorney's request was without merit.
+And Lindquist's deputy was going to argue I wanted to communicate a murder threat?
+It was insane.
+I found the judge involved to be brilliant and adorable, fully deserving of his esteemed position as the county's lead justice.

 I remind myself of Lindquist's fanciful claim that there's an ongoing investigation.
 It didn't entail